-- Blue denim
+- Denim

 - Clothing with slogans, writing, graphics or advertising.
 A manufacturer's name in a small font is acceptable.

 - Coveralls or overalls

 - Sweatpants or yoga pants

 - Shorts

 - Beachwear

 - Sheer or see-through clothing

-- Bare midriff attire
+- · Bare midriff attire

 - Clothing that is backless, strapless, or has "spaghetti" straps

 - Torn or faded clothing

-- Open-toed shoes, sandals, or flip flops
+- Sandals, or flip flops, slip-on shoes (i.e. "Hey Dude")

-- Skirts shorter than 2 inches above the knee.
-If a skirt is worn with leggings it must be no shorter than mid-thigh.
+- Skirts or dresses shorter than 2 inches above the knee.
+If a skirt or dress is worn with leggings it must be no shorter than mid-thigh.